nicorithner/adopt_dont_shop_mod_2/NICO_NOTES.md

 I'm redirected back to the favorites page
 I see the text saying that I have no favorited pets And the favorites indicator returns to 0

+#### Notes & To_do
+  - [x] Set up tests
+    When I have added pets to my favorites list
+    - [] visit my favorites page and ONE 'remove all favorite' link is visible.
+    - [] Clicking 'Remove All Favorite' removes all favorited pets.
+      - [] After clicking remain in Favorites page.
+      - [] I see the text saying that I have no favorited pets.
+      - [] Favorites count decreased to zero.